DigitalPublishingToolkit/NN11/md/book.md

 of affairs.
 Spies must now either resort to more conventional and onerous techniques or develop more sophisticated cyber methods.

-## 6.2 Network Imperialism
+## 6.2 Reticular Imperialism

 This situation is disturbing because hackers are far from the only groups to exploit these vulnerabilities.
 On the contrary, many hackers strive to identify and report them, in order to highlight the system’s vulnerabilities.
 Over the past several years, the ongoing involvement of nation-states in cyber attacks has become undeniable.
-Unsurprisingly China, Russia and Iran are accused of espionage by the United States, which has even prohibited the use of certain Chinese hardware.
-But the United States appear to be the most powerful actor in this surveillance game with hardware manipulation, malware development and techniques to destabilize networks, all easy feats due to their hegemonic position in the global Internet hierarchy.
+Unsurprisingly China, Russia and Iran are accused of espionage by the US, which has even prohibited the use of certain Chinese hardware.
+But the US appears to be the most powerful actor in this surveillance game with hardware manipulation, malware development and techniques to destabilize networks, all easy feats due to their hegemonic position in the global Internet hierarchy.

-The United States has achieved an unprecedented level of control over information by exploiting their privileged access to Google, Facebook, Yahoo, Cisco, Microsoft, Apple and all other critical network infrastructures.
+The US has achieved an unprecedented level of control over information by exploiting their privileged access to Google, Facebook, Yahoo, Cisco, Microsoft, Apple and all other critical network infrastructures.
 Edward Snowden’s disclosures are only the tip of the iceberg.
-Since the end of World War II and later augmented in partnership with the United Kingdom, Canada, Australia and New Zealand, the United States has been continuously developing a vast surveillance infrastructure.
+Since the end of World War II and later augmented in partnership with the United Kingdom, Canada, Australia and New Zealand, the US has been continuously developing a vast surveillance infrastructure.
 ECHELON and PRISM merely represent the ‘visible’ part of the growing infrastructure of surveillance designed for strategic purposes.[^32]